MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Introduction

-A demonstration of the complete outlier scoring process of the typical AE-based OD methods, AE with the proposed APRE, and AE with the proposed MSS was shown in Fig. \ref{fig:demo}.
-The AE with APRE used APRE as the score function, and the AE-based model was trained using PRE.
-The AE with MSS used the mean-shifted data to compute the score function, and the final function depended on the base function, such as MSE or APRE.
+An illustration of how this work will improve AE-based OD methods is shown in Fig. \ref{fig:demo}.
+WNLL factors in the aleatoric uncertainty to alleviate the overconfidence issue of AE, and MSS introduces the local relationship to detect well-reconstructed outliers.

-In summary, the main contributions of this work are as follows: \begin{itemize} \item Proposing the PRE, a novel loss function for AE-based methods that can improve the learning ability of the AE. \item Proposing the APRE, the weighted version of PRE.
-The flexibility of the weights adjusting makes it effective for different OD applications. \item Proposing the MSS, which is a convenient and effective scoring method that can improve the robustness and accuracy of AE.
-In addition to its efficacy, it can be easily applied to most AE-based methods. \item Conducting experiments on 32 real-world OD datasets, comparing the proposed methods with 5 typical AE-based OD methods and 5 classic state-of-the-art (SOTA) OD methods.
+In summary, the main contributions of this work are as follows: \begin{itemize} \item Theoretically analyzing the overconfidence issue in conventional AE, and interpreting the effect of aleatoric uncertainty for the reconstruction task and AE-based OD. \item Proposing WNLL, which mitigates the overconfidence issue for AE-based OD, and significantly improves the detection performance by balancing the effect of aleatoric uncertainty. \item Proposing MSS, which introduces local relationships to reduce the harm of unexpected well-reconstructed outliers in AE, thus improving the robustness and accuracy.
+In addition to its efficacy, it can be easily applied to other AE-based OD methods. \item Conducting experiments on 32 real-world OD datasets, comparing the proposed methods with 5 typical AE-based OD methods and 8 non-AE-based state-of-the-art (SOTA) OD methods.
 The experimental results proved the effectiveness and superiority of our methods. \end{itemize}

-The rest of the paper is organized as follows: In Sec. \ref{sec:rel}, the concept of AE for OD and some typical AE-based outlier detection methods proposed in recent years are reviewed.
-In Sec. \ref{sec:met}, the proposed PRE, APRE, and MSS method are introduced in detail, and their theoretical advantages are analyzed.
-The practical implementation details are also described in this section.
-Then the experimental settings are described and the results are reported in Sec. \ref{sec:exp}.
-A discussion of the proposed methods is presented in Sec. \ref{sec:dis}.
-Finally, a conclusion is drown in Sec. \ref{sec:con}.
+The rest of the paper is organized as follows: In Section \ref{sec:rel}, the principle of AE-based OD, typical AE-based OD methods proposed in recent years, and the studies quantifying uncertainty in neural networks are reviewed.
+In Section \ref{sec:met}, the proposed NLL, WNLL, and MSS methods are introduced in detail, and their theoretical advantages are analyzed.
+Then the experimental settings are described and the results are reported in Section \ref{sec:exp}.
+Finally, a conclusion is drawn in Section \ref{sec:con}.